Diritto epistemico

 This principle describes a key feature of what makes an explanation a good one.
 When we are presented with some complex phenomenon, the explanation we should endorse, out of all the alternatives, is the one that explains the phenomenon in the least complex terms.
 By accepting this principle, we are accepting that “it is…more rational to hold, other things equal, Quello [cose] have come about in an easy, rather than in a highly improbable, way” (2004, P. 83).
 Consider one of Peacocke’s own cases stemming from natural science.
 Every snowflake contains six identical patterns separated by sixty-degree segments around its center.
 This is an example of a complex phenomenon, one that immediately strikes us as highly improbable.
 The best explanation for why snowflakes exhibit this pattern will inform us, by reducing complexity, that the alleged improbability is merely apparent: oxygen molecules in frozen water are roughly spherical and they are arranged on a plane.
 The frozen crystals grow in a way that minimizes energy, and the most energy-efficient way of packing spheres on a plane results in a hexagonal arrangement (2004, P. 75-6).
 One possible alternative explanation could be that snowflakes are built on skeletons that exhibit six-fold symmetry.
 Tuttavia, the latter explanation is less preferable to the former, because the latter is no less complex than the phenomenon itself: we would simply shift the question to why it is that the skeleton, rather than the snowflake, exhibits this pattern.

 Like the example of snowflakes, our having experiences with instance-individuated contents is a highly complex phenomenon.
 That the perceptual system produces states that are in large part correct, and was naturally selected to accurately represent the world to the subject, explains the phenomenon with the least amount of complexity.
 A subject’s being in a state of perceptually representing an object o as having property F would not appear improbable if an Fo in the environment caused the state, and the subject had a properly functioning system that had adapted over the millennia, by way of interacting with objects like o’s and properties like F-ness, to accurately represent features in the environment.
-It is a virtue of this explanation that it does not posit any further representational states that are equally as complex as the perceptual states under discussion and are, in turn, in need of explanation.
+It is a virtue of this explanation that it does not posit any further representational states that are equally as complex as the perceptual states under discussion and are, a sua volta, in need of explanation.

 Peacocke argues further that the proposed explanation succeeds at reducing complexity better than alternative skeptical hypotheses.
 There are two general types of such hypotheses he considers.
 The first is one in which the subject’s illusory perceptual states are produced by some intentional agent, such as the Cartesian Demon.
 In this scenario, it is typically postulated that the deceiver either has experiences herself, in which case our perceptual states get explained in terms of another’s perceptual states, or she lacks experiences but has other intentional states with comparable complexity.
 In entrambi i casi, the hypothesis purporting to explain the phenomenon under discussion would stand in need of further explanation.
 In the second type of skeptical hypothesis, our illusory experiences are not intentionally produced, but are instead generated randomly or coincidentally, such as your being a member of a randomly generated universe containing nothing but a population of deluded brains in vats (see Putnam 2000).
-Tuttavia, this sort of hypothesis involves highly complex initial conditions, such as the original set up describing how the vats are capable of producing conscious, intentional states.
+Tuttavia, this sort of hypothesis involves highly complex initial conditions, such as the original set up describing how the vats are capable of producing conscious, stati intenzionali.
 Così, it fails to reduce the complexity of the phenomenon of our having perceptual states.

 To summarize, Peacocke justifies the claim that we are entitled to form judgments about the world on the basis of our experiences with instance-individuated contents, on the grounds that our having these experiences with these contents is best explained by the evolution of the perceptual system and its selection for accurate representation of the environment.
 We will consider a number of criticisms of Peacocke’s view.
 Primo, in attempting to give a philosophical explanation of the truth-conduciveness of the transition between experience and judgment, we have seen that Peacocke invokes the theory of natural selection.
 But because his aim is to prove that our experiences are by and large correct, his argument cannot depend on any empirically justified premises.
 Tuttavia, natural selection is an empirical scientific theory that is justified in part by our experiences, so we should not expect that it could be used to answer the skeptic.
 Peacocke insists though that his argument “does not have the truth of the whole empirical biological theory of evolution by natural selection as one of its premises” (2004, P. 98).
-But if Peacocke’s argument is sound, and he is right that each premise is justified a priori, the implication, as Ralph Wedgwood (2007) notes, is that no scientific investigation was required whatsoever for Darwin to justify the claim that he evolved through natural selection—all he needed to do to learn that the theory of evolution is true was to engage in philosophical contemplation and to reflect on his own experiences.
+But if Peacocke’s argument is sound, and he is right that each premise is justified a priori, the implication, as Ralph Wedgwood (2007) note, is that no scientific investigation was required whatsoever for Darwin to justify the claim that he evolved through natural selection—all he needed to do to learn that the theory of evolution is true was to engage in philosophical contemplation and to reflect on his own experiences.
 But the suggestion that a theory such as this one could be justified a priori seems highly implausible.

 Another challenge to Peacocke’s project is to question whether the natural selection-based explanation reduces complexity any more than the alternative explanations.
 The skeptic will argue that the existence of living creatures and the evolution of psychological systems within some of its members is itself a complex phenomenon standing in need of further explanation.
 Inoltre, the skeptic could reject the Complexity Reduction Principle altogether: that an explanation is simpler, or succeeds at reducing complexity, does not speak to whether it is the one we ought to accept (see Lycan 1988; for Peacocke’s response see 2004, P. 94-7).

 Finalmente, even if we grant that the Complexity Reduction Principle is true and that the natural selection-based explanation demonstrates that judgments sourced in perception tend toward truth, one might still question whether it adequately demonstrates how transitions between experience and judgment are characteristically rational (questo è, whether it appropriately conforms to the Rationalist Dependence Thesis).
-In order for us to rationally rely on our (reliably accurate) experiences, is it the case that we must also know, or justifiably believe, that the natural selection-based explanation most reduces complexity?
-Peacocke thinks the answer must be negative; Altrimenti, anyone unaware of the Complexity Reduction Principle (Quale, presumably, is most people) would lack entitlements to their perceptual beliefs, and moreover would lack perceptual knowledge.
+In order for us to rationally rely on our (reliably accurate) esperienze, is it the case that we must also know, or justifiably believe, that the natural selection-based explanation most reduces complexity?
+Peacocke thinks the answer must be negative; Altrimenti, anyone unaware of the Complexity Reduction Principle (Quale, presumibilmente, is most people) would lack entitlements to their perceptual beliefs, and moreover would lack perceptual knowledge.
 Invece, he holds that it is sufficient that the transition from experience to judgment be rational from the subject’s own point of view, questo è, that the subject appreciates that her experiential grounds for the transition to the judgment that P suffice for the truth of P (2004, P. 176).
 Tuttavia, Miguel Fernández (2006) notes a problem with this move.
-When one comes to “appreciate one’s grounds,” this involves, at least on a natural interpretation of appreciate, that one forms an additional judgment, specifically, a second-order judgment of the form:
+When one comes to “appreciate one’s grounds,” this involves, at least on a natural interpretation of appreciate, that one forms an additional judgment, specificamente, a second-order judgment of the form:

 SOJ: This experience representing P provides adequate grounds for the truth of P.